tslocum/TinyIB/README.md

 For demos see the [TinyIB Installations](https://github.com/tslocum/TinyIB/wiki) page.

-**Database structure was last modified on *21st Aug 2015*.** Are you unable to create new posts?
+**Database structure was last modified on *15th Sep 2015*.** Are you unable to create new posts?
 Run the SQL on [this page](https://github.com/tslocum/TinyIB/wiki/NewSQLStructure) to finish the upgrade process.

 Features
 ------------